JoSSte/pyFlowfreeSolver/readme.md

 My first priority is not to be as Pythonic as possible, but to get a feel for the different libraries related to computer vision.

+# Current issues and notes
+* Ads make a lot of noise, and give a lot of extra thresholds
+  * Quick fix is to just buy the ad-free (which i would prefer), but that requires GAPPS on th3 device, which is not the case on current test device
+  * Even though we are blacking out everything but the playing board, we are still getting contours detected there.
+Is this a case of similarly named variables?
+* Gradient background gives shadows on some boards which are not easily removed.
+Current fix is to use a bigger Gaussian blur, but it is my impression that this solution is generating extra contours.

 ## Overall TODO list
 First figure out if we can solve the problem, then detect the layout and problem, and draw the solution...